 Founder of The Girls' Brigade in Singapore: Mrs Elsie Lyne (1892 - 1968)

-Full of enthusiasm for the development of the Girls' Brigade, Mrs Lyne built up a nucleus of dedicated young leaders.
-Then slowly but surely she set out to start companies in Geylang Methodist Girls’ School, Fairfield Girls’School, Paya Lebar Methodist Girls’ School and Kuo Chuan Girls' School.
-She made sure that each company was running well before starting another one.
-By December 1941 when Singapore was attacked by Japan there were five flourishing companies with hundreds of girl, seeking, serving and following Christ.
+With the conviction to expand The Girls' Brigade into Singapore, Mrs Lyne built up a nucleus of dedicated young leaders.
+She set out with their help to start companies first, in Geylang Methodist Girls’ School, followed by Fairfield Methodist Girls’School, Paya Lebar Methodist Girls’ School and then Kuo Chuan Girls' School.
+She ensured that each company was functioning well before moving on to open the next one.
+By the start of World War II, there were already five flourishing companies with hundreds of girls, serving and leading in The Girls’ Brigade.